Seasons greetings to all.

 b) Alternative and complementary therapies are considered within the realm of holistic nursing.

 Given the CRNBC’s position on CAM in general, I was not unduly surprised with this outcome, but am concerned this represents a particularly troubling precedent as point a) represents a very narrow view of what a commercial product is, and also implies you can sell health education on anything (whether good or bad) and simply tag your RN credential to your marketing materials.
 Point b) is even more worrying as it represents an “anything goes” approach to the regulation of RN practice (as long as you don’t physically hurt anyone; it’s all good).
-This completely ignores the regulators responsibility to make sure practitioners don’t financially or emotionally exploit the public, and tarnish the reputation and credibility of the nursing profession.
+This completely ignores the responsibility to make sure practitioners don’t financially or emotionally exploit the public, and tarnish the reputation and credibility of the nursing profession.

 Let’s examine a comparable example.
 If I want to promote my business as a tarot or astrology based health practitioner, and make good money selling my advice and education to the public who believe in this.
 Then I can tag on my RN credential to give it an air of professional respectability, better market my magical consultation services and improve my profits.
 Its all good!

-This advert covers the same ground as the website I made my original complaint against (well, apart from the cat, services being free and the windsurfing).
+This advert covers the same ground as the website I originally made my original complaint against (well, apart from the cat, services being free and the windsurfing).
 The use of the RN title to support this sort of activity is clearly nonsense, and to be frank, supporting it is a travesty of regulatory practice and represents an example of where our professional regulatory body is failing miserably.
 Regulators traditionally err on the side of caution, remain impartial, and represent the public interest, not those of the professionals they regulate.
 In this case I would argue they clearly failed to meet their regulatory obligations in this respect.

 Other nursing and health professional regulators I have observed seem to do a much better job in this area.
 The College and Association of Registered Nurses of Alberta (CARNA) Standards on CAM, 2011 notes: